janakan2466/SMART-cooler/README.md

 # ComputerCooler
-An IoT project to learn how to create an instrument to prevent my laptop from overheating during my peak work hours.
+Designed an instrument to prevent my laptop from overheating during my peak work hours.